alexthecurator/st-jude-web-assessment/README.md

 ![Javascript](https://github.com/alexthecurator/st-jude-web-assessment/blob/main/assets/javascript-wallpaper.jpg)

 # Web Developer Assesment

-This assessment is aimed in testing the understanding capacity of what context to approach as well as a number of programming paradigm's: Below are the most prominent in this test.
+This assessment was aimed to testing the understanding capacity of context application as well as a number of javascript programming paradigm's: Below are the most prominent in this test.

 - Object Mapping
 - Typecasting